Highlander: The Series: History

 In the final episode of season 5, "Archangel", the character of Richie Ryan was killed off and the supernatural demon Ahriman introduced into the storyline.
 Of the 13 episodes of season six, two did not feature MacLeod, while in some he appeared in cameos: the producers were experimenting with introducing a new female Immortal character for a spin-off series.
 None of the introduced characters were chosen, and what came to be Highlander: The Raven featured the recurring character Amanda in a starring role.
 The spin-off series lasted for one season, consisting of 22 episodes.

 Cast and characters

 Narration

 Each episode began with an opening montage of scenes from Duncan's life, over which was a narration giving a brief overview of the series' theme.
 The first six episodes of the first season were narrated by Duncan himself:

 This narration was slightly changed in the show's seventh episode, "Mountain Men" (again by Duncan):

 The narration changed again in the second season, when Watcher Joe Dawson was introduced (narrative by Joe):

-The narration changed again at the beginning of the fourth season, and remained until the end of the series' run (narrative by Joe):
+In the fourth season it was changed, and remained until the end of the series' run (narrative by Joe):